Chart Color Schemes

 The area's income levels rank in the lower 15% nationally based on AreaSearch comparative data

-AreaSearch's latest postcode level ATO data for financial year 2022 shows that Wellington's median income is $44,471 and average income is $50,647.
-This is below the national average.
-In contrast, Rest of NSW has a median income of $49,459 and an average income of $62,998.
+AreaSearch's latest postcode level ATO data for financial year 2022 indicates that median income in Wellington is $44,471 and average income stands at $50,647.
+This contrasts with Rest of NSW's median income of $49,459 and average income of $62,998.
 Based on Wage Price Index growth of 12.61% since financial year 2022, current estimates for Wellington would be approximately $50,079 (median) and $57,034 (average) as of September 2025.
 According to the 2021 Census, household, family, and personal incomes in Wellington fall between the 10th and 14th percentiles nationally.
-The earnings profile shows that 27.3% of locals (2,506 people) earn between $800 and $1,499, differing from metropolitan regions where the predominant earning category is $1,500 to $2,999 at 29.9%.
-Despite modest housing costs allowing for 87.9% income retention, Wellington's total disposable income ranks at only the 15th percentile nationally.
+The earnings profile shows that 27.3% of locals earn between $800 and $1,499, while in metropolitan regions, the predominant cohort falls within the $1,500 to $2,999 category at 29.9%.
+Housing costs are modest with 87.9% of income retained, but total disposable income ranks at just the 15th percentile nationally.

 Frequently Asked Questions - Income